-C2.
-BASELINE STRATIFICATION
+3.2 BASELINE STRATIFICATION

 If the project activity area is not homogeneous, stratification may be used to improve the modeling of management scenarios and precision of carbon stock estimates.
 Different stratifications may be used for the baseline and project scenarios.
-For estimation of baseline carbon stocks, strata may be defined on the basis of parameters that are key variables for estimating changes in managed forest carbon stocks, for example:16
+For estimation of baseline carbon stocks, strata may be defined on the basis of parameters that are key variables for estimating changes in managed forest carbon stocks, for example:12

-- a.
-Management regime
+- Management regime

-- b.
-Species or cover types
+- Species or cover types

-- c.
-Size and density class
+- Size and density class

-- d.
-Site class
+- Site class

-- e.
-Age Class